RomainLeclair/RomainLeclair/README.md

 ### Hi there, I'm Romain Leclair - [My personal Website](https://romainleclair.github.io/Personal-Website/)

-## I'm a Junior Data Scientist
+## I'm a Junior Data Engineer
-- 🔭 I am currently looking for a position as a data scientist
+- 🔭 I am currently working as a Data Engineer at ANTAI.
 - 🌱 I’m currently learning everything
-- 🥅 2020 Goals: Learn more about ML and AI
+- 🥅 2020 Goals: Learn more about ML, DataEngineering and Optimisation

 ### Connect with me: